 Eventually time runs out at the game is over.
 Until then, the more rows you clear, the higher your score.
 The higher your score, the further you advance in life.

-Want to dive into the topic with me further?
+Want to dive into the topic of time with me further?

 What are your thoughts on time?